haroldinie/NC-news-project/README.md

 # Northcoders News API

-Instructions on how to create environment variables to run locally
+Instructions on how to create environment variables to run locally and install dependencies.

 1. Please clone https://github.com/haroldinie/NC-news-project.git
 2. create a .env.development file with the contents: PGDATABASE=nc_news